Robbi-Wan-Kenobi/BeerFermentMaster/README.md

 The webpage is only for diagnostics.
-It shows the current, highest, lowest and average temperature together with a historical list of temperatures
+It shows the current, highest, lowest and average temperature together with a historical list of temperatures.

 ![BeerFermenter](https://user-images.githubusercontent.com/19152655/156921459-bcc95bba-d7a7-4ec9-b0f0-aabb09e5f5fe.png)